 One of the advantages of moving to the longer chassis was that now a 3/4 ton C20 version was readily available.
 Chevy made 3/4 ton long-bed panel trucks similar to the old Suburbans, but not in actual regular passenger versions.
 For folks wanting to tow a big(ger) trailer, the C20 Suburban was the ticket.
 And also new with this generation of Chevy trucks, the four wheel drive versions weren’t so gnarly and tall anymore.
 It was the beginning of the era when 4WD became civilized and increasingly popular.

 Or any other group needing to be hauled.
 These used to be fairly common in remote areas as school buses; even with a version with an aisle down the middle for the kiddies, and four rows of seats.
 Now it makes a convenient covered pickup truck.
-The Suburban came with a choice of tailgates: a conventional fold down-flat tailgate version, or these clam shell doors, preferred by many, especially delivery drivers.
+The Suburban came with a choice of tailgates: a conventional fold down-flat tailgate version, or these barn doors, preferred by many, especially delivery drivers.